-A brief introduction to nutrition for 5k runners
+A brief introduction to nutrition for half marathon runners

 Running is a sport that uses a significant amount of energy.
 Since we store energy in limited amounts, we need to fuel our bodies with macronutrients-for runners, primarily carbohydrates, but fats and proteins as well.
 Nutrition is important for runners because not only does it provide our bodies with fuel for each stride, but helps to repair any damage that may occur.
-The 5k race is a short enough race that what you eat prior will not necessarily make or break your performance however, building a solid nutrition foundation for training will help you become a stronger runner.
+Note: If you've run a full marathon before, your nutrition should look very similar to how it did during marathon training.
+There isn't much of a difference between a half marathon and a marathon in terms of what to eat-it's mainly about quantity.
+You'll need fewer carbohydrates and calories during half marathon training and before the race itself than you would for a marathon, but other than that, the concepts and nutrients we'll discuss here hold true for both races.